 When it comes to furnishing, Deckland suggests pairing sofas in shades of grey and cream with accent cushions to add interest.

-Placing wall hanging baskets in your living space is the perfect way to complement earthy tones.
+Placing wall hanging baskets in your farmhouse living space is the perfect way to complement earthy tones.
+Or, in an open-plan farmhouse kitchen, living room and diner, hanging a plate wall will look cute.
 Adding subtle, natural textures to clean lines will create a rustic yet warm feel.

 ‘Modern Farmhouse style is all about the juxtaposition of clean lines with more organic, rough hewn lines,’ says interior designer Phillip Thomas who suggests mixing natural textures and materials such as wood with simple, soft pieces to create a balance.

-In this space, crafted by Nordic House, there is a mix of soft and natural textures to achieve a rustic yet comfortable living room.
+In this farmhouse living room, crafted by Nordic House, there is a mix of soft and natural textures to achieve a rustic yet comfortable space.

 ‘Keep the space fresh, embrace existing materials by rejuvenating them sympathetically,’ says Alexander Waterworth.
 ‘Introduce darker tones through furniture, avoid large patterns keeping tones and textures at the forefront of selection’.

 Of course, the easiest way to foster a cozy, farmhouse-inspired space is by taking inspiration from the outside.
 'Use art and accessories that reference the outdoors,' suggests Interior Designer Jill Valeri.
-'Florals, plants, animals and landscape paintings are great – but avoid anything kitsch.'
+'Decorating with plants, animals and landscape paintings are great – but avoid anything kitsch.'

 'High contrast color is a hallmark feature you will see in many modern farmhouse ideas,' says Eric Ross, Founder of Eric Ross Interiors.
 'You typically see black and white; however, I like to take a different approach with spaces using multiple colors.'
 This can easily be done by adding unexpected linens, wallpapers, and even tiling.